sonic-net/SONiC/doc/warm-reboot/SONiC_Warmboot.md

 ## Orchagent and network application layer processing
 Except for the idempotency support of create/set/remove operation at libsairedis interface, this proposal requires the same processing as in proposal 1, like original data restore and appDB stale data removal by each individual applications as needed.

-One possible but kind of extreme solution is: Always flush all related appDB tables or even the whole appDB when there application restart, and let each application re-populate new data from scratch.
+One possible but kind of extreme solution is: Always flush all related appDB tables or even the whole appDB when there is application restart, and let each application re-populate new data from scratch.
 The new set of data is then pushed down to syncd. syncd does the comparison logic between the old data and new data.

 ##	Approach evaluation
 ###	Advantages